gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 > 	move below thread 1’s decrement even though it’s a release(!).
 > * Release doesn’t keep line B below decrement in thread 2.

-The second reason is obvious, because it's a `release-operation`, it free to reorder that delete floating up.
+The second reason is obvious, because it's a `release-operation`, it's free to reorder that delete floating up.

 It's hard to understand the first one for the first time, to there are 2